SHOCK CINEMA

 Once Upon a Girl...:

-An X-rated cartoon, based on Mother Goose.
+An X-rated cartoon loosely adapted from Mother Goose.

-Oversexed Rugsuckers From Mars
+suckers From Mars

-Oz (a/k/a 20th Century Oz):
+Oz [a.k.a.
+20th Century Oz]:

 The Paul Lynde Halloween Special: